Get the freebies!

 If you’re into aromatherapy, check out this amazing lavender weighted blanket by Tranql.
 Made of breathable cotton, each blanket contains around 100 grams of dried lavender and smells absolutely amazing.

 Man does not live by weighted blankets alone.

 Some other goods that provide deep pressure stimulation include weighted vests or lap pillows.
 A squeeze machine is a more radical tool and is used for autistic patients.
 It is constructed of 2 sideboards covered with soft padding which form a V-shape.
 The user lies between the sideboards and controls the squeeze pressure distributed evenly across the body.

 If you found the squeeze machine eerie, take a look at a weighted limb-blanket.
 Americal artist Mia Cinelli’s was inspired by traditional weighted blankets and designed her artwork “The Weight.”
 The artist states that it helped her to ease feelings of grief when her fiance’s father passed away.

 Sensory clothes, such as shorts or tank tops, designed to benefit those who suffer from Sensory Processing Disorder, Asperger Syndrome, ADHD and anxiety might help you stay focused and calm throughout the day.
 They provide compression to your body and regulate the work of the nervous system.

 There are also plenty of alternatives depending on the nature of your problem.

-Melatonin supplements, for instance, may help if you are a shift worker or temporary suffering from insomnia or disrupted sleep.
-Or try exercise if you’re feeling down or depressed.
-It increases the production of serotonin in the brain and contributes to the feeling of happiness and bliss.
+Melatonin and magnesium supplements may help if you are a shift worker or temporary suffering from insomnia or disrupted sleep.

 Did you ever use a weighted blanket?